nrwl/nx/docs/shared/guides/setup-incremental-builds-angular.md

 },
 ```

+{% callout type="warning" title="More details" %}
-> Please note that it is important to keep the `outputs` property in sync with the `dest` property in the
-> file `ng-package.json` located inside the library root.
-When a library is generated, this is configured correctly, but
-> if the path is later changed in `ng-package.json`, it needs to be updated as well in the project configuration.
+Please note that it is important to keep the `outputs` property in sync with the `dest` property in the file `ng-package.json` located inside the library root.
+When a library is generated, this is configured correctly, but if the path is later changed in `ng-package.json`, it needs to be updated as well in the project configuration.

-> The `@nrwl/angular:package` executor also supports incremental builds.
-It is used to build and package an Angular
-> library to be distributed as an NPM package following the Angular Package Format (APF) specification.
-It will be
-> automatically configured when generating a publishable
-> library (`nx g @nrwl/angular:lib my-lib --publishable --importPath my-lib`).
+The `@nrwl/angular:package` executor also supports incremental builds.
+It is used to build and package an Angular library to be distributed as an NPM package following the Angular Package Format (APF) specification.
+It will be automatically configured when generating a publishable library (`nx g @nrwl/angular:lib my-lib --publishable --importPath my-lib`).
+{% /callout %}

 ## Adjust the application executor